christianandredietrich/iOS-SDK/advanced.md

 The first time that content information becomes available, and any time there after that the content information has been updated, the `nexPlayerDidUpdateContentInfo: (NXPlayerDelegate-p)` method will be called on the delegate.

-In addition, when the asynchronous open command has completed and the `nexPlayer:completedAsyncCmdOpenWithResult:playbackType: (NXPlayerDelegate-p)` method on the delegate is called, content information will be available (unless the open command failed).
+In addition, when the asynchronous open command has been completed and the `nexPlayer:completedAsyncCmdOpenWithResult:playbackType: (NXPlayerDelegate-p)` method on the delegate is called, content information will be available (unless the open command failed).

 The content info object is re-created any time that the content information is updated (the object is never updated in-place).
 If the application has retained a previous content information object, that older object will remain valid (albeit obsolete) until the application releases it.